Upcoming Events

 A Practical Symposium

-Wethersfield Institute is honored to co-sponsor this event at the Catholic Ecology Center with the St. Irenaeus Institute for Catholic Thought and the CEC.
+Wethersfield Institute is honored to co-sponsor this annual event at the Catholic Ecology Center with the St. Irenaeus Institute for Catholic Thought and the CEC.

 Celebrate the Feast of St. Francis of Assisi at the CEC in a family-friendly setting as we consider how cultivating the earth through gardening and homesteading enriches the life of Catholic faith, with special guests Shawn and Beth Dougherty.
 All ages and experiences are welcome!